 As Client, it can be configured to synchronize your system clock to any time server using NTP/SNTP, Time, or UnixTime protocol.
 It can work as unicast, broadcast, and manycast modes.

 As Server, Net Time Server & Client will itself provide time services to other computers using NTP/SNTP, Time, UnixTime, and DayTime protocol.
 It can work as unicast, broadcast and multicast modes.
 You can synchronize your Windows, Unix, Linux, FreeBSD, etc system clocks via NTP/SNTP protocol, too.

-Net Time Server & Client normally runs as a standard 32-bit Windows 95, Windows 98, Windows Me, Windows NT, Windows 2000, Windows XP, Windows 2003, Windows Vista, and Windows 7 application.
-In Windows NT/2000/XP/2003/Vista/7 system, it can work as an NT service.
+Net Time Server & Client normally runs as a standard 32-bit Windows 95, Windows 98, Windows Me, Windows NT4, Windows 2000, Windows XP, Windows 2003, Windows Vista, Windows 7, and Windows 8 application.
+In Windows NT4/2000/XP/2003/Vista/7/8 system, it can work as a system service.
 You can monitor the status of the service and control it.